jgd10/isale-wiki/Installation-instructions.md

 ### Downloading iSALE-Dellen

-First, download a copy of the code from the `releases` tab of the repository, or by clicking here: [iSALE-dellen](https://github.com/isale-code/iSALE2D/releases/download/dellen/iSALE2D-dellen.tar.gz)
+First, download a copy of the code from the `releases` tab of the repository, or by clicking here: [iSALE-dellen](https://github.com/isale-code/iSALE2D/releases/download/dellen/iSALE2D-dellen.tar.gz).
+(Note, if you get an error from that link, you need to first [apply for access to iSALE](https://isale-code.github.io/access.html), and make sure you are signed into your GitHub account).

 In the terminal, go to where you downloaded the iSALE dellen release, and unpack the tarball: